 The UNDRR put out the Sendai Framework for Disaster Risk Reduction, which promotes the "...substantial reduction of disaster risk and losses in lives, livelihoods and health and in the economic, physical, social, cultural and environmental assets of persons, businesses, communities and countries."

-Benefits and Limitations of Remote Sensing Data
+- Benefits and Limitations of Remote Sensing Data

 In determining whether or not to use remote sensing data, it is important to understand not only the benefits but also the limitations of the data.
 Benefits of using satellite data include:

 - Filling in data gaps: the United States is fortunate to have numerous ground-based measurements for assessing water storage, precipitation, and more.
 However, this is not the case in other countries and even in some of the more remote areas of the United States.
-Satellite data provide local, regional, and global spatial coverage and is also useful for observing areas that are inaccessible.
+Satellite data provide local, regional, and global spatial coverage and are also useful for observing areas that are inaccessible.

 - Monitoring in near-real time: some satellite information is available 3-5 hours after observation, allowing for a faster response.
 NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) supports users interested in monitoring a wide variety of natural and man-made phenomena in a timely manner.

 With satellite data, assessments can be made regarding the land surface, precipitation events, ground movement and air temperature.
 In addition, incorporating satellite data with in-situ data into modeling programs makes for a more robust and integrated forecasting system.